hyperlane-xyz/hyperlane-monorepo/README.md

 - Cost: No header verification or state management.
 - Speed of implementation: Requires only simple smart contracts, no complex cryptography.
-- Ease of use: Simple interface for maintaining XApp connections.
+- Ease of use: Simple interface for maintaining xApp connections.

 You can read more about Optics' architecture [at Celo's main documentation site](https://docs.celo.org/celo-codebase/protocol/optics).

 ## Integrating with Optics

-Optics establishes communication channels with other chains, but it's up to XApp (pronounced "zap", and short for "cross-chain applications") developers to use those.
+Optics establishes communication channels with other chains, but it's up to xApp (pronounced "zap", and short for "cross-chain applications") developers to use those.
 This repo provides a standard pattern for integrating Optics channels, and ensuring that communication is safe and secure.